dntosas/capi2argo-cluster-operator/README.md

 But how can we automate this?
 Capi2Argo Cluster Operator was created so it can take care of above actions.

-CAOC implements them in an automated loop that watches for changing events in secret resources and if condition are met to be a CAPI compliant, it converts and deploy them as Argo compatible ones.
+CACO implements them in an automated loop that watches for changing events in secret resources and if condition are met to be a CAPI compliant, it converts and deploy them as Argo compatible ones.
 What is actually does under the hood, is a god simple [KRM](https://github.com/kubernetes/design-proposals-archive/blob/8da1442ea29adccea40693357d04727127e045ed/architecture/resource-management.md) transformation like this:

 Before we got only [CAPI Cluster Spec]():
 ```yaml